Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Kinemation Troubleshooting Guide.md

 Very frequently someone reports that Kinemation isn’t rendering.
 There could be a variety of causes.
 Here are the initial steps to help diagnose the problem.

+If this happened after installing the Latios Framework Bootstrap into an existing project and your subscenes are closed, reimport them.
+For some reason, Unity doesn’t recognize the subscenes need to be rebaked sometimes.
+If that’s not your issue, read on.

 Before you do anything else, make sure there are no warnings or errors during baking or runtime.
 Any issue, even on an unrelated object, could potentially corrupt the caches used in rendering.
 If you do get an error, you may wish to